EmanuelG-Gaming/erekir-expansion/README.md

 # Erekir Expansion
-A Java mod made to add new things to the current Erekir's progression.
+A Java mod meant to add new things to the current Erekir's progression.

 > Fun Fact: